ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: Introduction

-Recent works~\cite{kang2019decoupling, he2021rethinking} utilize progressively balanced sampling (PBS for brevity) method to decouple the learning procedure into \emph{representation learning} and \emph{classification} two stages and achieve remarkable success by narrowing the gap between the training and testing class distribution.
-However, this method is impractical since it requires knowing the labels, which does not hold in the GCL setting.
-This dilemma motivates us to explore how to implicitly obtain label information in the traditional GCL setting.
+Recent works related to this question~\cite{he2021rethinking, kang2020exploring} explore balanced feature spaces to learn powerful representations not just for head classes but also for tailed classes. \citet{kang2019decoupling} introduce PBS method to innovate imbalanced representation learning, achieving remarkable success by decoupling the learning procedure into a representation learning stage and a classification stage.
+However, this method is impractical for the GCL setting since it requires knowing labels.
+This dilemma motivates us to explore how to implicitly obtain label information to improve node representations in the traditional GCL setting.